sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ![Example of Cody autocomplete.
 You see a code snippet starting with async function getWeather(city: string) { and Cody response with a multi-line suggestion using a public weather API to return the current weather ](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/GIFS/cody-completions-may2023-optim.gif)

-### Configure autocomplete on Sourcegraph Enterprise
+### Configure autocomplete on an enterprise Sourcegraph instance

 By default, a fully configured Sourcegraph instance picks a default LLM to generate code autocomplete.
 Custom models can be used for Cody autocomplete via the `completionModel` option inside the `completions` site config.